 - CAUTION: Removing a battery that is the sole power source for the computer can cause loss of information.
-To prevent loss of information, save your work and shut down the computer through operating system before removing the battery. - Slide the battery release latch on the left (1), and then remove the battery (2).
+To prevent loss of information, save your work and initiate Hibernation or shut down the computer through the operating system before removing the battery. - 1.
+Turn the computer upside down on a flat surface, with the battery bay away from you. - 2.
+Slide the battery latch to the right (1) to release the battery.